- You can sell a home with a VA loan at any time.

 What if I Have Negative Equity?

-Negative equity is when your loan amount is larger than what your house is worth on the current market.
+Negative equity occurs when the loan amount exceeds the current market value of your house.
 This can make it difficult to sell or refinance your house.
-Below are some examples where you might have negative equity:
+Below are some examples where you might have negative equity.

 Short Sale

-A short sale takes place when your lender lets you sell the home for less than what remains on the loan.
-This allows the lender to recoup at least some cash, while avoiding the hassle and expense of foreclosure.
+A short sale takes place when your lender allows you to sell the home for less than the remaining balance on the loan.
+With this option, lenders can recoup at least some cash, while avoiding the hassle and expense of foreclosure.

 Keep in mind that a short sale could negatively impact your ability to purchase a new home in the future.
 Additionally, you’ll forfeit your original down payment and your credit score will likely take a hit.